Tuesday and Thursday from 11 AM to 12:15 PM

 - Albert

-- If you are a non-Stern student, then Stern automatically creates a Stern account for you when you register for a Stern course.
+- If you are a non-Stern student, Stern automatically creates a Stern account for you when registering for a Stern course.
 All class emails are sent to your Stern email, not NYU email.
 Please forward your Stern email to your NYU email.

-- In case you are blocked from accessing these systems, please ask the administration to expedite matters.
+- If you are blocked from accessing these systems, please ask the administration to expedite matters.
 Given the complexity of these systems, I cannot manually add you to any system.

 - You will need a computer in every class.
 Either MAC or Windows will work.